 As boys grow up, they start identifying themselves more with their fathers.
 I realized my son had probably started considering these works as womanly or feminine.

 On the other hand, my daughter would often come and ask me whether I would need any help in the kitchen.
 If a girl always sees her mother cooking and taking care of family members, no matter how independent or empowered you raise her, she will always have a greater amount of implicit biases about her role as a caregiver of the family.

 It all starts with sharing the chores

 No matter how insignificant it sounds, gender equality begins with sharing domestic and care work.
 Though women today are more economically independent, all over the world they spend a lot more time doing unpaid care work than their male family members.
+This impacts women’s economic and professional performance and growth and makes them more vulnerable to emotional stress and anxiety.
+Women often seek less demanding careers not because they are less capable, but because they don’t have a strong support system at home.
 Everyone should equally contribute to all the work at home, irrespective of their gender.
-Equality in domestic and care work helps in creating a gender-equal family.
+Equality in domestic and care work helps families and communities flourish.

 Power dynamics between parents affect children

 The power dynamics between the parents’ shape children’s perception of gender roles to a large extent.
 How parents lead their lives not only influences the children but also set their standards of gender roles.
 In many cultures, men are the head of the family and the decision-makers.
 Women, on the other hand, are not allowed to take any important decisions independently.
 Men often consider reversing the gender rhetoric is equivalent to giving up on their power and privileges.
 If we want to break these patterns for our future generations, parents should try to be conscious of reversing gender roles.